 Fans' fascination with hairline

-and his fans’ fascination with it – is something that is being explored in a new art project by cutting-edge New York artist KATSU, a man who once painted Facebook's Mark Zuckerberg using faeces instead of paint.
+and his fans’ fascination with it is something that is being explored in a new art project by cutting-edge New York artist KATSU, a man who once painted Facebook's Mark Zuckerberg using faeces instead of paint.
 For a new exhibition which delves into the dangers of artificial intelligence (of which Musk is an opponent), KATSU created a series of promotional posters depicting the billionaire back when he was losing his hair.

 Quoted in Wired, the artist says: “I’m pretty blown away at how good his hair plugs are.
 It’s like the perfect metaphor of what you get when you reach his level of success.
-You get your f—— hair back.”
+You get your f------ hair back.”

 is the most likely answer).
 Indeed, the “hair plugs” that KATSU alludes to means that the artist also thinks Musk must have had hair restoration surgery, as this is an old-fashioned term for the operation.

 surgery.
 Before it became the sophisticated procedure it is today, the strips of follicles that were taken from the areas unaffected by male hair loss - the back and sides of the scalp - were taken in larger groups than happens now.
 These were then “plugged” into the necessary areas.
 The results were often somewhat clunky and obvious compared to that of modern surgeries, and could often resemble doll's hair.

 is one option he may have considered, where a machine harvests the hair for the surgeon to then graft into the scalp by hand.
 In these instances, the result can be more precise and natural-looking with little down-time, though it can take up to 12 months for the grafts to settle in.
 Further operations - assuming there is sufficient donor hair - may be required to obtain the fullness the client is looking for, too.

 It is not confirmed if Musk did or did not have surgery, or indeed how he regrew his hair.
-It could be that the man who placed 21st on Forbes' Most Powerful People list, chose a more discreet route to regrowing his hair - assuming he isn't wearing a hair system.
+It could be that the man who placed 21st on Forbes' Most Powerful People list, chose a more discreet route to regrowing his hair - assuming he isn't wearing a hair system

 Hair loss treatment for more discreet regrowth

 and the initial signs of surgery are impossible to hide.
 For weeks after the operation there is very visible evidence of the procedure (the newly-implanted area clearly looks like it has been subject to surgery), meaning that unless you can hide yourself away, or constantly wear a hat, for at least a few weeks, everyone will know.

 A hair transplant is often avoidable if action is taken before baldness sets in; this is where the scalp takes on a smooth, shiny look as the hair follicles no longer function.
-Interestingly, patients are often advised to follow a pharmaceutical male hair loss treatment
+Interestingly, patients are often advised to follow a non-invasive male hair loss treatment

 Each client's dedicated hair loss specialist will tailor a custom hair loss treatment programme to their level and pattern of thinning, as well as their medical profile and lifestyle needs.
-These are based around the only two MHRA and FDA approved
+These are based around either or both of the only two MHRA licensed and FDA approved